akauppi/knative-lab/README.md

 ### Which version did we get?

-Yep, we installed `latest` (installing 0.3.0 failed when Asko tried it).
-What did we end up with?
+We installed `latest` - what did we end up with?

 ```
 $ kubectl describe deploy controller --namespace knative-serving